ByrneS45/ByrneS45/README.md

 🚀 Hello World!
 I'm Sean Byrne, a passionate coder, physicist, and veteran on a mission to explore the intersections of science, technology, and the cosmos.
-Here's a glimpse into my universe:
+Here's a glimpse into my universe [VIA ChatGPT]:

 🌐 Explorer of Codes: Armed with a background in nuclear physics, biomolecular science and astronomy, I navigate the realms of code and the cosmos.
 My GitHub is a space where lines of code and constellations converge.

  | Python | C++ | ROOT | bash | IRAF | Open for more |

 🔬 Scientific Alchemist: In the laboratory, I unravel the mysteries of nuclear physics and biomolecular science.
 My repositories reflect the alchemy of science, where data transforms into discoveries, and code executes experiments.
-🇺🇸 USMC Veteran Turned Developer: As a proud United States Marine Corps (USMC) veteran, I bring military precision to my coding.
+🇺🇸 USMC Veteran Turned Scientist: As a proud United States Marine Corps (USMC) veteran, I bring military precision to my coding.
 Discipline, teamwork, and problem-solving are not just principles; they're keystrokes in my coding journey.

 💡 Innovation Catalyst: I believe in pushing boundaries and fostering innovation.
 My GitHub is a canvas where ideas take shape, from algorithmic experiments to scientific simulations.
 Always open to starting a new project in a new language.